-This reprint is a compilation as at 19 December 2008 of the Occupational Safety and Health Act 1984 and includes the amendments made by the other written laws referred to in the following table ^{1a, 17}.
+This is a compilation of the Occupational Safety and Health Act 1984 and includes the amendments made by the other written laws referred to in the following table ^{1a, 17}.
 The table also contains information about any reprint.

 Compilation table